luukfroling/technical_challenge/_build/site/public/project-59f7394bfce34d3a11af3ff3184fd1a1.md

 :label: label_token_frequency_first_run
 :::

-As seen in the figure, the model incorrectly predicts `<eos>` as the most probable token.
+As seen in the figure, the model incorrectly predicts `<eos>`.
 In fact, the model predicts this token for every input I checked.

 :::{figure} #token_frequency_input
 :label: label_token_frequency_input